Strongly nonlinear Bernstein modes in graphene reveal plasmon-enhanced near-field magnetoabsorption: Discussion

 Our observations simultaneously reveal the CR and sharp resonances at the second and third harmonics of the CR, attributed to the resonant near-field excitation of short-wavelength Bernstein magnetoplasmons.
 Our central finding is the observation of a strong nonlinearity of the BM photoresponse as a function of the intensity of the incoming THz radiation.
 The nonlinear regime has not been reached in earlier works on this subject.
 In the following discussion we first address the common physical mechanism of resonant absorption detection in the photoresistance experiments, related to electron heating, and then describe the nonlinearities, focusing on the BM-mediated near-field enhancement that causes fast saturation of the photoresistance at the BM resonances.

 The electron heating, or bolometric effect, is the main mechanism responsible for the detection of both CR and BM resonances in photoresistance within the semiclassical transport regime relevant to our experiments.
 In the case of CR, electron heating is associated with the scattering-assisted absorption of the homogeneous THz radiation, which is maximized at $B\sim B_c$.\cite{Seeger2004,Hilton2012} The uniform $q=0$ component of the in-plane THz electric field, produced by the homogeneous THz illumination of the sample at normal incidence, drives the uniform oscillatory motion of electrons throughout the sample.
 The amplitude of this motion is maximized at the CR, $\omega=\omega_c$, corresponding to the long-wavelength limit $q\to0$ in the magnetoplasmon spectrum, see Fig.~\ref{fig1}a.
 In the presence of momentum relaxation, this leads to a resonant absorption of the uniform component of THz wave maximized at $B\sim B_c$.
 In the stationary state, the energy absorbed into the electron subsystem is balanced by its transfer to the lattice, governed by inelastic phonon scattering.
 This balance establishes the electron temperature that is higher than that of the lattice~\cite{Kravtsov2025}.
 The elevated electron temperature can be detected in resistance measurements, owing to the sensitivity of electron mobility, quantum oscillations, etc., to the electron temperature.
+In our experiments, resonant electron heating in the region of CR primarily suppresses the SdH oscillations since the value of $|B|=B_c$ corresponds to strong Landau quantization where the SdH effect is well developed.
+Reducing the SdH amplitude through heating leads to an oscillating photoresistance signal, $\Delta R$, with a phase that is opposite to that of the SdH oscillations in the non-illuminated $R_{xx}$, as shown in Fig.~\ref{fig1}c.
+The dashed line in Fig.~\ref{fig1}d, which corresponds to $B=B_c$ at different $n$, shows that the maximum amplitude of the oscillations in $\Delta R$ indeed corresponds to the expected CR position.